Muhammad-Saleem-ATU/technest-webapp/README.md

-# TechNest – Front-End eCommerce Web Application
+# TechNest - Front-End eCommerce Web Application

 TechNest is a client-side eCommerce web application built for a fictional electronics and gadgets retailer.
-It was developed as part of a final year project at Atlantic Technological University.
+It was developed as part of a final semester project at Atlantic Technological University.

 The application lets users browse products, filter and search the catalogue, view individual product pages, manage a shopping basket, and go through a checkout process.
 Everything runs in the browser with no back-end or server required.